-This is a series of two posts explaining NVIDIA’s Single Pass Stereo (SPS) and discussing it’s uses and problems.
+This is a series of three posts explaining NVIDIA’s Single Pass Stereo (SPS) and discussing it’s uses and problems.
 In addition to providing an explanation of Single Pass Stereo, I also want to raise awareness of it’s problems and call on the everyone to prevent them from spreading to many more XR applications.

 The first post is “Single Pass Stereo: is it worth it?” and discusses SPS at a high level, about it’s advantages and disadvantages, how one can determine if they will benefit from using it and alternatives.
 This post is more oriented for developers.